saeed-sufi/travel-agency/README.md

   git checkout -- .
   // In order to delete .git
   rm -rf .git
-  // if you want to where your github repo will be pushed to: git remote -v git remote set-url origin https://github.com/saeed-sufi/travel-agency.git
+  // if you want to know where your github repo will be pushed to: git remote -v git remote set-url origin https://github.com/saeed-sufi/travel-agency.git
   // To make a gitignore file, first make a gitignore.txt file and then open the command line and type: